IonRepo/IonDiff/paper/paper.md

     \end{gathered}
 \end{equation}

-Once the number of vibrational centers, along with their real-space location and temporal evolution, are determined, ionic diffusion paths are delineated as the segments connecting two distinct vibrational centers over time.
+Once the number of vibrational centers, along with their real-space location and temporal evolution, are determined, ionic diffusion paths are delineated as the segments connecting two distinct vibrational centers over time \autoref{fig:diffusion-detection}.
 Due to the discrete nature of the generated trajectories and intricacies of the k-means clustering approach, establishing the precise start and end points of ionic diffusion paths is challenging.
 Consequently, we adopt an arbitrary yet physically plausible threshold distance of 0.5 Å from the midpoint of the vibrational centers to define the extremities of diffusive trajectories.

 ## Correlations between mobile ions